 Access to information and knowledge in almost any subject becomes increasingly accessible online.

-The Internet and ICTs should be seen as enables of universal human rights and fundamental freedoms, particular related to access to information and freedom of expression.
+The Internet and ICTs should be seen as enablers of universal human rights and fundamental freedoms, particular related to access to information and freedom of expression.

 Rights and freedoms people have offline should be promoted, ensured and protected the same way as those which are related to online.